Carbon-Twelve-C12/supernova/SuperNova Overview.md

 SuperNova is a production-grade proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform delivers a combination of security, performance, and environmental consciousness through its features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-The project has recently completed Phase 1 (Core Blockchain Foundations) and is progressing from Alpha to Beta stage.
-We have successfully implemented the core blockchain functionality including transaction processing, mempool management, block validation, chain state management, storage systems, and backup mechanisms.
-This provides a solid foundation for the subsequent phases focusing on networking, wallet functionality, and application interfaces.
+The project has recently completed Phase 3 (Quantum Resistance & Security Hardening) and is progressing from Beta to Release Candidate stage.
+We have successfully implemented quantum-resistant cryptography with multiple post-quantum signature schemes, hybrid signature approaches, and comprehensive security hardening features including advanced Sybil and Eclipse attack protection.
+This builds upon our previously completed core blockchain functionality and networking layers, providing a secure foundation for the Lightning Network implementation in Phase 4.
 SuperNova represents a significant advancement in blockchain technology, combining the best practices of established chains with cutting-edge innovations in a clean, modular, and well-documented codebase.

 ## Project Status and Progress Overview

-The project is currently at version 0.9.5 in a **BETA** state with the following component statuses:
+The project is currently at version 0.9.7 in a **RELEASE CANDIDATE** state with the following component statuses:

-**Overall Progress: Phase 1 Complete, Phase 2 In Progress**
+**Overall Progress: Phase 3 Complete, Phase 4 In Progress**

-The project has successfully completed Phase 1 (Core Blockchain Foundations) and is now moving into Phase 2 (Network and Transaction Propagation).
-This marks a significant milestone in our development roadmap, establishing the core blockchain functionality that will serve as the foundation for the remaining components.
+The project has successfully completed Phase 1 (Core Blockchain Foundations), Phase 2 (Network and Transaction Propagation), and Phase 3 (Quantum Resistance & Security Hardening), and is now moving into Phase 4 (Lightning Network Implementation).
+This marks another significant milestone in our development roadmap, establishing the security foundations necessary for a robust, future-proof blockchain.

 Component breakdown: